Jack Ogden (jewellery historian): Career

-He was appointed to the Treasure Valuation Committee (responsible for agreeing a value on UK archaeological treasure finds) in 1996 – 2013, serving as vice-chairman 2007 – 2013"Treasure Valuation Committee agree £3.285 million valuation for the Staffordshire Anglo-Saxon Hoard...
-The members of the Committee are: Professor Norman Palmer, CBE (Chairman), …Dr Jack Ogden” – British Museum Press releases, Staffordshire hoard valuation He was on the Governing Board of the Egypt Exploration Society 1983 – 1990.
-Ogden is the current Chair of British Standards (BSI) Committee STI/53 (Specifications and test methods for jewellery and horology) on which he has served from 1995 to 2000 and 2005–present.
-He was a Trustee of the Gemmological Association of Great Britain (2015–2018).
+Ogden was appointed to the Treasure Valuation Committee (responsible for agreeing a value on UK archaeological treasure finds) in 1996 – 2013, serving as vice-chairman 2007 – 2013."Treasure Valuation Committee agree £3.285 million valuation for the Staffordshire Anglo-Saxon Hoard...
+The members of the Committee are: Professor Norman Palmer, CBE (Chairman), …Dr Jack Ogden” – British Museum Press releases, Staffordshire hoard valuation He was on the Governing Board of the Egypt Exploration Society 1983 – 1990, and was a Trustee of the Gemmological Association of Great Britain (2015–2018).

+Ogden was the Chair of British Standards (BSI) Committee STI/53 (Specifications and test methods for jewellery and horology) on which he has served from 1995 to 2000 and 2005–2023.